 Considering this current group, I have a feeling they would find a way to circumvent that rule.

 Michael Golding is a writer, director and improv teacher.
 He can be contacted for workshops, festivals and private consultations at firstname.lastname@example.org.
-Michael participated in the evolution of the Improv Olympics & Canadian Improv Games.
-Artistic director of the Comic Strip Improv Group in N.Y. & created the Insight Theatre Company for Planned Parenthood, Ottawa.
-He is a faculty member at El Camino College in Los Angeles, working with at-risk teens and traditional students.
-He wrote and co-produced the documentary "David Shepherd: A Lifetime of Improvisational Theatre" (available for free on YouTube).
-His book, Listen Harder, a collection of essays, curriculum and memorabilia on improvisation and educational theatre, is available on Amazon, Barnes & Noble and CreateSpace.
-Michael holds a BFA degree in Drama from New York University's Tisch School of the Arts & an MA degree in Educational Theatre from NYU's Steinhardt School of Culture, Education & Human Development.
+Michael participated in the evolution of the Improv Olympics and Canadian Improv Games.
+He was the artistic director of the Comic Strip Improv Group in New York and created the Insight Theatre Company for Planned Parenthood, Ottawa.
+Michael is a faculty member at El Camino College in Los Angeles working with at-risk teens and traditional college students. he co-wrote and produced the documentary "David Shepherd: A Lifetime of Improvisational Theatre" (available for free on YouTube).
+His book, Listen Harder, a collection of essays, curriculum and memorabilia on improvisation and educational theatre is available on Amazon, Barned and Noble and CreateSpace.
+Michael holds a BFA degree in Drama from New York University's Tisch School of the Arts and an MA degree in Educational Theatre from NYU's Steinhardt School of Culture, education and Human Development.